 of both their bill and a copy of our voucher.

 If you are declined our vouchers, here are a few suggestions of other ways to minimize your spay/neuter costs:

 Acute Veterinary Care program

-	to treat fixable health issues such as
+can pay up to $300 to treat fixable health issues such as wounds,

 broken bones, infections, etc.

-	This is last‐resort assistance for caregivers
+This is a last‐resort assistance for caregivers who cannot afford